ethereum/ethereum-org-website/src/content/developers/tutorials/kickstart-your-dapp-frontend-development-wth-create-eth-app/index.md

 yarn react-app:start
 ```

 It is using [create-react-app](https://github.com/facebook/create-react-app) under the hood.
 To see your app, open `http://localhost:3000/`.
 When you’re ready to deploy to production, create a minified bundle with yarn build.
 One easy way to host this would be [Netlify](https://www.netlify.com/).
-You can create a Github repo, add it to Netlify, setup the build command and you are finished!
+You can create a GitHub repo, add it to Netlify, setup the build command and you are finished!
 Your app will be hosted and usable for everyone.
 And all of it free of charge.

 ## Features {#features}